probcomp/bayeslite/doc/bql.rst

    representing equations that the returned rows satisfy.

    The number of rows in the result will be *limit*.

-   Each row is drawn from a single model, but if ``USING MODEL`` is not specified, different rows may be drawn from different models.

 BQL Expressions
 ---------------